esensi/model/readme.md

 This package includes the [`RelatingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/RelatingModelTrait.php) which implements the [`RelatingModelInterface`](https://github.com/esensi/model/blob/master/src/Contracts/RelatingModelInterface.php) on any `Eloquent` model that uses it.
 The `RelatingModelTrait` adds methods to `Eloquent` models for automatically resolving related models:

 - from simplified configs using the `$relationships` property
+- add pivot attributes from simplified configs using the `$relationshipPivots` property
 - as magic method calls such as `Post::find($id)->comments()->all()`
 - as magic attribute calls such as `Post::find($id)->author`